Neural Projected Quantum Dynamics: a systematic study: Introduction

-The projected time-dependent Variational Monte Carlo method offers a viable, albeit more computationally intensive, alternative by decoupling the discretization of physical dynamics from the nonlinear optimization of the variational ansatz, thereby simplifying the analysis of each component.
-So far, the discretization problem has been tackled using established schemes such as Runge-Kutta \cite{Donatella2023} or Trotter \cite{Sinibaldi2023, Poletti2024}.
-These methods, however, do not fully leverage the specific properties of VMC approaches.
-As a result, the existing body of work \cite{Donatella2023, Sinibaldi2023, Gutirrez2022} has been limited to second-order accuracy in time and has struggled to provide general, scalable solutions.
-Similarly, the nonlinear optimization problem has mainly been addressed using first-order gradient descent techniques, neglecting the benefits offered by second-order-like optimization strategies.
+The projected time-dependent Variational Monte Carlo method offers a viable, albeit more computationally intensive, alternative by decoupling the discretization of the physical dynamics from the nonlinear optimization of the variational ansatz, thereby simplifying the analysis of each component.
+So far, the discretization problem has been tackled using established schemes such as Runge-Kutta \cite{Donatella2023} or Trotter \cite{Sinibaldi2023, Poletti2024, Medvidovi2021, Carleo2018}.
+These methods do not fully leverage the specific properties of VMC approaches and, as a result, the existing body of work \cite{Donatella2023, Sinibaldi2023, Gutirrez2022} has been limited to second-order accuracy in time, struggling to provide general, scalable solutions.
+Similarly, the nonlinear optimization problem has mainly been addressed using first-order gradient descent techniques, neglecting the benefits offered by second-order optimization strategies.

 In this manuscript, we investigate both aspects of p-tVMC — discretization and optimization — independently, addressing the shortcomings detailed above with the goal of enhancing accuracy, reducing computational costs, and improving stability and usability.